 External Ports: 1 x USB 2.0 1 x USB 3.0

 Asus RT-AC5300 is a VPN router that doesn’t play around.
 It features an enormous amount of antennas – eight of them.
 It’s also loaded with all the modern features you could hope for, which should satisfy the most demanding of homes.

 It is a fast router: the 5 GHz band offers a speed of up to 2167 Mbps, and it can go up to 1000 Mbps while on the 2.4 GHz band.
 The eight antennas are there to enable tri-band (that is, two 5 GHz and 1 GHz) sending and receiving.
 Combine that with MU-MIMO and features like ASUS Smart connect, and you’ll have great connections no matter how many devices you have at home.

 As expected with a high-end router, it’s loaded with advanced management and basic settings.
 The Asus RT-AC5300 is an excellent choice for high-resolution video streaming or online gaming.

 Now, it’s not all sunshine and rainbows when it comes to VPN routers.
 There are several downsides to consider:

 - The setup may be tricky: if you didn’t buy a pre-flashed router with a VPN installed, you will have to do it yourself.
 This involves a bit more technical work than the regular user is used to.

 - You trade a bit of control: mainly, this means that switching the VPN server on a router isn’t as easy as when using an app on your device.
-Doesn’t matter much when it comes to security, but can be bothersome if you’re aiming to unlock content.
+Doesn’t matter much when it comes to security, though, but it may be inconvenient when hiding your IP.